-The scientific objectives at Site U1365 are
+The scientific objectives at Site U1365 (proposed Site SPG-1A) are

-- 1. To document the nature of subseafloor life in very old (>100 Ma) and slowly accumulating organic-poor sediments; - 2.
-To test how oceanographic factors (such as surface ocean productivity, sedimentation rate and distance from shore) control variation in sedimentary habitats, activities, and communities from gyre center to gyre margin; - 3.
-To quantify the extent to which subseafloor communities in organic-poor sediment are sustained by H2 from radiolysis of water; and - 4.
-To determine how basement habitats, potential activities, and, if measurable, communities vary with basalt age and hydrologic regime (from ridge crest to abyssal plain).
+- To document the nature of subseafloor life in very old (>100 Ma) and slowly accumulating organic-poor sediments; - To test how oceanographic factors (such as surface ocean productivity, sedimentation rate and distance from shore) control variation in sedimentary habitats, activities, and community compositions from gyre center to gyre margin; - To quantify the extent to which subseafloor microbial communities in organic-poor sediment are sustained by H2 from radiolysis of water; and

+• To determine how basement habitats, potential activities, and, if measurable, communities vary with basalt age and hydrologic regime (from ridge crest to abyssal plain).

-Site U1365 (5708 mbsl) is centrally located in ocean crust formed during the CNS.
+Site U1365 (5695 mbsl) is centrally located in ocean crust formed during the CNS.
 The tectonic history of this Australia-sized area is poorly constrained because correlatable magnetic seafloor anomalies are not present.
 Consequently, radiometric dating of the recovered basalt will provide important constraints on the tectonic and volcanic history of this region.

-The complete sedimentary succession was recovered by APC coring in Hole U1365A.
+The complete sedimentary succession was recovered by the advanced piston corer (APC) in Hole U1365A.
 Excluding a drilled-over chert interval in the lower sediment column, complete successions were also recovered from Holes U1365B and U1365C.
 Core recovery in the underlying basalt was unusually high (75%).
 However, slow penetration (<1 m/h) allowed us to drill only ~50 m of basalt, preventing us from reaching sufficient depth below seafloor to deploy downhole logging tools.

-The sedimentary succession at Site U1365 is composed of three units.
+The sedimentary succession at Site U1365 is composed of three lithologic units.
 Unit I consists of medium-brown zeolitic metalliferous pelagic clay (0-44 mbsf).
-Unit II consists of porcellanite and chert (44-65 mbsf).
+Unit II consists of porcellanite and chert (44- 65 mbsf).
 Unit III consists of dark brown metalliferous clay (65-75 mbsf) (Fig. F15).

 Microbial cell counts are three or more orders of magnitude lower than at the same sediment depths in all sites previously cored by scientific ocean drilling and decline to near the minimum detection limit (MDL) at 15 mbsf.
-They are above the MDL (1.4 \times 103 cells/cm3) in many samples (and below the MDL in many other samples) for the remainder of Unit I (Fig. F16).
+They are above the MDL ( $1.4 \times 10^3$ cells/cm) in many samples (and below the MDL in many other samples) for the remainder of Unit I (Fig. F16).
 Because the chert cannot be disaggregated, the presence or absence of cells cannot be determined in Unit II.
 Cell counts are consistently below the MDL in the metalliferous clay at the base of the sediment column (Unit III).

 Dissolved oxygen is present throughout the entire sediment column at Site U1365.
-It declines most rapidly in the first several meters of the sediment column and then declines at increasingly lower rates with increasing depth in Unit I (Fig. F17).
+It declines most rapidly in the first several meters of the sediment column and then declines at increasingly lower rates with increasing depth in Unit I (Fig. F17A).
 We could not measure its concentration in the chert and porcellanite of Unit II.
 Its concentration is essentially constant throughout Unit III.

-Dissolved nitrate, dissolved phosphate, and dissolved inorganic carbon are also present throughout the sediment column.
-The increase in dissolved nitrate concentration (from ~35 to 45 μ M) over the first 20 mbsf is consistent with nitrate production by oxygen-fueled reduction of organic matter (Fig. F17).
+Dissolved nitrate, dissolved phosphate, and DIC are also present throughout the sediment column.
+The increase in dissolved nitrate concentration (from $\sim$ 35 to 45 μM) over the uppermost 20 mbsf is consistent with nitrate production by oxygen-fueled reduction of organic matter (Fig. F17B).
 Below the chert-dominated interval, dissolved nitrate concentration approximates the present deepwater value.